Argus (Total: 33, Canadian: 33, Group 0)

 Wright R3350

-With No. 405 (MP) Squadron at CFB Greenwood, NS.
+With 405 (MP) Squadron at CFB Greenwood, NS.
 Sold to Steel Services of Swift Current, Saskatchewan on 27 January 1978, for scrapping.
 Ownership transferred to Western Canada Aviation Museum, Winnipeg, Manitoba.
-Reported stored at Gimli, Manitoba in 1995.
+Stored at Gimli, Manitoba in 1995.
 Never displayed at WCAM, later sold by them, lies derelict in a field near Gimli, Man.

 1970-May-04 Serial Change Renumbered, became Canadian Forces 10715 2019-08-20